GoogleCloudPlatform/lustre-csi-driver/docs/installation.md

    PROJECT=<your-gcp-project> GSA_DIR=<your-directory-to-store-credentials-by-default-home-dir> ./deploy/base/setup/gsa_setup.sh
    ```

-   > **Security Note:** Ensure that the specified directory is not publicly accessible to prevent credential leaks.
+   > NOTE: If the script returns an error like "Key creation is not allowed on this service account", it is likely due to an organization policy constraint preventing key creation.
+Contact your organization administrator to disable this restriction for your project.

 3. **Install the driver**: